- What Is Original Medicare?

 Medicare Advantage Eligibility

-Those who are eligible or are already receiving coverage through Original Medicare are also available to enroll in a Medicare Advantage (MA) plan.
-These plans are also known as Medicare Part C or MA plans, and they are provided through private insurance companies that the federal government partially funds.
+Those who are eligible or are already receiving coverage through Original Medicare are also available to enroll in a Medicare Advantage plan.

 Medicare Advantage Enrollment Periods